By Melissa McLaughlin

 What do you get for the person who has everything?
 This is one of the big questions and sales gimmicks shoppers face during the holiday season.
 Each year it seems production and marketing companies get more and more creative in answering this call.
 Chia pets in every size and shape, elaborate electronic gadgets, seemingly unsolvable puzzles and early morning door busters abound.

 Though we laugh about this gift-buying dilemma, it certainly reveals something about our culture.
+We always want more.
 Despite the appearance of widespread wealth, most of us have known hard times, including financial hard times.
 Times when we weren’t sure how we would make it to the next paycheck.
 Times when we learned to survive on what was already in the pantry or the spare change in our pocket.
 Still when we count our blessings, they outnumber our sorrows and needs every time.

 Let’s pause for a moment and consider someone who thought he had everything, the rich young ruler who met Jesus one day.
 As this story is told in Luke 18, we see that this young man possessed not only wealth, but also power, for he was a known ruler in the community.